Platform Comparison · Property Data vs Territory Intelligence

 • Identifying the decision-maker at each operator (Operations Director, Facility Manager, Managing Director)

-• Verifying email addresses against live domain records (98% deliverability)
+• Returning verified email addresses checked against live domain records

-• Flagging same-building matches (the highest-converting lead in industrial)
+• Flagging same-building and direct-neighbour matches, the highest-converting leads in industrial

-• Drafting personalised outreach based on the listing context
+• Drafting personalised outreach from the listing context, sent from your own inbox

 Where the overlap is

 There is not much.
 CoreLogic tells you who owns the building.
-SCAYLED tells you who operates inside it and how to reach them.
-Those are different people, different lookups, different workflows.
-I learned that the hard way, spending hours on Google trying to bridge the gap manually.
+SCAYLED tells you who operates inside it, who is moving nearby, and how to reach the decision-maker.
+Those are different people, different lookups, and different workflows, which is precisely why the two platforms stack rather than compete.

 The one narrow overlap: if an owner-occupier runs a business from a freehold they own, CoreLogic would show the owner and SCAYLED shows the operating business.
 For that case, SCAYLED surfaces both roles on the same record.